barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 In short, this approach can not be expected to generalize well across all XML serialized forms.

+Another disadvantage is that text tokens are mixed with structure tokens.
+Here structure tokens separate text tokens, making it harder for the machine (think LSTM) to connect the meaning of two text tokens when thay are separated with structure tokens.
+Just adding some purely presentational attribute to XML tag (e.g. `tooltip="look here"`) adds more tokens and moves information contained in text tokens on each side of it further apart!

 ### Structure approach
 Well, we did not yet define this approach, did we?
 Lets for now state that
 1. we want to work with parsed XML tree as our input object, and